Web6-Agency/six-cli/README.md

 # Refresh a module by running uninstall / reinstall each modules
 six module:refresh [module_name]

-# Update a module by deleting the module folder, downloading new version and running installation script
-six module:update [module_name]

 # Temporary disable a module
 six module:disable